Cuisine of the Thirteen Colonies: Southern colonies

 Unlike the north, the south did not have a central cultural origin or a single culinary tradition.
 The southern colonies were also more diverse in their agricultural products.

 Slaves and poor Europeans in the South shared a similar diet, based on many of the indigenous New World crops.
 The rural poor often hunted and ate squirrel, opossum, rabbit, and other woodland animals.
 Salted or smoked pork often supplemented the vegetable diet.

-Those on the "rice coast" ate ample amounts of rice, while the southern poor and slaves used cornmeals in breads and porridges.
+Those on the "rice coast" ate ample amounts of rice, while the southern poor and slaves used cornmeal in breads and porridges.
 Wheat was not an option for most poorer residents in the southern colonies.

-Well into the 18th century, the Chesapeake region still relied on home-brewed cider as a primary beverage.
+Well into the 18th century, the Chesapeake Bay region still relied on home-brewed cider as a primary beverage.
 In most small planters' households, women were responsible for the production of the drink and relied on local products to make the different ciders.
 This production was seasonal, as only large planters had the funds and the technology necessary to produce alcohol year round.

 The southern colonies can be culturally divided between the uplands and the lowlands, and this distinction is seen in diet and food preparation in the two regions.

 The diet of the uplands often included cabbage, string beans, white potatoes, while most affluent whites in the uplands avoided crops imported from Africa because they were associated with, and reflected the social inferiority of, black slaves.

 Those who could grow or afford wheat often had biscuits on their table for breakfast, along with healthy portions of pork.
-Salted pork was a staple of any meal, as it was used in the preparations of vegetables for flavor, in addition to its direct consumption as a protein.
+Salt pork was a staple of any meal, as it was used in the preparations of vegetables for flavor, in addition to its direct consumption as a protein.

 The coastal lowlands' more varied diet, particularly surrounding Charleston and New Orleans and which also included much of the Acadian French regions of Louisiana and the surrounding area, was heavily influenced by Africans and Caribbeans, as well as the French.
 Rice played a large part in the diet.

 In addition, unlike the uplands, the lowlands' protein came mostly from coastal seafood and game meats.
 Much of the diet involved the use of peppers, as it still does today.

 Although the American colonists had an inherent disdain for French food as well as many of the native foods, the French had no such disdain for indigenous foodstuffs.
 Conversely, they expressed an appreciation for native ingredients and dishes.